code-and-effect/codeandeffect.com/pages/solutions/dues-renewals-and-fees.md

 **Problem:** Getting members to pay the right amount at the right time.

-**Solution:** Dues are automatically calculated with all circumstances so you don’t have to try to figure it out manually
+**Solution:** Solution: Dues are automatically calculated with all conditions so you don’t have to figure it out manually.

 ## Smooth notification and collection